 POP mass balances; Distribution over air, biochar and condensate

-Table 4 shows how a mass balance for PAHs and PCDD/Fs, which is their distribution between the different pyrolysis products at the various temperatures, Note that the total concentrations in Table 4 are different from those reported for the remaining results because they have been normalized for yield of each pyrolysis product in order construct a representative mass balance.
-Measured concentrations are provided in Tables S.X,Y,Z.
+Table 4 shows a mass balance for PAHs and PCDD/Fs, which is their distribution between the different pyrolysis products at the various temperatures.
+Note that the total concentrations in Table 4 are different from those reported for the remaining results because they have been normalized for yield of each pyrolysis product in order construct a representative mass balance.
+Measured concentrations are provided in Table S.5.

 PCDD/Fs

-Based on total feedstock concentrations, 95.9-99.8% PCDD/F-17 partitioned into the pyrolysis condensate, while 0.1-4% were in the biochar, and <0.12% were emitted in the gaseous phase (Table 6).
-PCDD/F-17 concentrations in the pyrolysis condensate were as high as 1241 ng kg-1 for DSS-1-600 (50 ng TEQ kg-1) and 16 and 1.8 ng TEQ kg-1 for FWR-800 and DSS-1-600, respectively (Table S.X(5 so far).).
+Based on total feedstock concentrations, 95.9-99.8% PCDD/F-17 partitioned into the pyrolysis condensate, while 0.1-4% were in the biochar, and <0.12% were emitted in the gaseous phase (Table 4).
+PCDD/F-17 concentrations in the pyrolysis condensate were as high as 1241 ng kg-1 for DSS-1-600 (50 ng TEQ kg-1) and 16 and 1.8 ng TEQ kg-1 for FWR-800 and DSS-1-600, respectively (Table S.5).
 Furthermore, unlike the hepta and octachlorinated PCDD/Fs, the tetra, penta and hexachlorinated PCDD/Fs almost entirely partitioned from the solid phase into the condensate, corroborating the distillation effect based on the PCDD/F-boiling points observed by Weber & Sakurai (2001).
 In addition, PCDFs not present in the feedstocks, appeared in the condensate and PCDFs rather than PCDDs dominated the flue gas emissions, suggesting transformations of PCDDs to PCDFs through reactions with H2 produced during the pyrolysis (Altarawneh et al., 2009).
 The mass balance shows that the total amounts of PCDDFs in the condensate, biochar, and emission gases combined were 69-90% lower than the original feedstock concentrations (Table 4), implying that some PCDD/Fs may also have been destroyed or dechlorinated.
 A complete understanding of the thermal degradation of PCDD/Fs is lacking, but both dechlorination and destruction through reaction with O2 can take place, with the latter believed to be the dominant degradation pathway (Chen et al., 2020).
 Hence, these results partly confirm hypothesis 1.
 However, TEQ-based PCDD/F-17 levels were observed to increase for two of the three feedstocks tested, DSS-1 and FWR (Table 6).
 This probably indicates that some PCDD/Fs had been transformed to more toxic congeners during pyrolysis.
 We hypothesize that it is mainly due to dechlorination of the octa-chlorinated OCDD/F (by far the most abundant congener, at over 2000 ng g-1 (Table SX), but with a low TEQ factor of 0.001) into the far more toxic tetra- and penta-substituted congeners with TEQ of 0.1 or 1.

 PAHs